Grand Theft Auto Advance: Plot

-Small-time criminal Mike works for the more connected criminal Vinnie in hopes of leaving Liberty City with him and retiring from their life of crime.
+Small-time criminal Mike works with the more connected criminal Vinnie in hopes of leaving Liberty City together and retiring from their life of crime.
 Vinnie convinces Mike to do work for the Mafia to achieve this goal.
-However, after several jobs, Vinnie is seemingly killed in a car bomb explosion, which also destroys all their money.
+However, after several jobs, Vinnie is seemingly killed in a car bomb explosion, which also destroys all of their money.
 Mike vows revenge, and quickly falls out with the Mafia as he investigates Vinnie's murder.
 After carrying out some jobs for 8-Ball, an explosives expert and old acquaintance of Vinnie's, he points Mike to a bartender named Jonnie, who maintains connections with the city's criminal underworld and might help him find the answers he seeks.
 Jonnie hires Mike for several jobs while they investigate Vinnie's murder together, until the former is suddenly killed midway through the investigation.

 While searching for the killer, Mike spots some Yardies leaving Jonnie's bar in a rush, and follows them to their leader, King Courtney.
 Courtney denies involvement in Jonnie's murder, claiming that his men were only sent to collect money Jonnie owed to him, and offers to help find the true culprit.
 After carrying out some jobs for him, Courtney points Mike to Colombian Cartel leader Cisco.
-When Mike confronts Cisco, however, he quickly realizes that the man is innocent, and that Courtney has been using him all along to eliminate his rivals.
+When Mike confronts Cisco, however, he quickly realizes that the man is innocent and that Courtney has been using him to eliminate his rivals.
 Mike then begins working separately for the Cartel and their main rivals, the yakuza, led by Asuka Kasen, in hopes either gang will aid his investigation.
-After Cisco is suddenly killed, Mike pursues the murderer, and is shocked to find a still-living Vinnie, who reveals that he faked his own death to flee Liberty City with their money, and killed both Jonnie and Cisco to ensure Mike never learned the truth.
-Enraged at his former partner's betrayal, Mike kills Vinnie and steals his money, despite Vinnie's warnings that every criminal in the city will now target him for his wealth.
+After Cisco is suddenly killed, Mike pursues the murderer and is shocked to find a still-living Vinnie, who reveals that he faked his own death to flee Liberty City with their money, and killed both Jonnie and Cisco to ensure Mike never learned the truth.
+Enraged at his former partner's betrayal, Mike kills Vinnie and takes his money, despite Vinnie's warnings that every criminal in the city will now target him for his wealth.